alphagov/government-service-design-manual/service-manual/technology/open-data.md

 Data that is truly open is:

 * accessible (ideally via the internet) at no more than the cost of reproduction, without limitations based on user identity or intent
-* in a digital, machine readable format for interoperation with other data
+* in a digital, machine-readable format for interoperation with other data
 * free of restriction on use or redistribution in its licensing conditions

 ##The data that you should make open